beornmorder/novell/Notes-for-Instructor.md

 1. Operating System Choice.
 While SLES-12 is a widely used operating system in corporate environments, I do not believe it's the best choice for this class.

    ​	a.
-It's restrictive licensing prohibits software installation, which slows down progression through the course work.
+It's restrictive licensing prohibits software installation through main channels, which slows down progression through the course work.

    ​	b.
 It does not have any features covered in the coursework which are not available with openSUSE.
 And, if we stopped using YaST, we could use a distro which may have a shorter learning curve.